Adjustable sliding engine lid / Decklid standoff brackets from EvaResto.

 Can not be used with factory engine lid spring.

-Supplied raw (to be painted) or Powdercoated Satin Black, and with m6 stopper fixings, and M8 Bolts.
+Supplied raw (to be painted) or Powdercoated Satin Black (as pictured) and with m6 stopper fixings, and M8 Bolts.

 Original hardware can be re-used for fitting to your car.